Pivot Table Examples in Excel (Table of Contents)

 Example #1 – Automatically Creating a Pivot Table

-How good it would have been if you don’t need to worry about the questions like – “Which columns should be ideal for my pivot table?”, “Which columns should go under rows, columns, values, etc.?”.
+How good it would have been if you didn’t need to worry about the questions like – “Which columns should be ideal for my pivot table?”, “Which columns should go under rows, columns, values, etc.?”.
 Do you feel it’s a fantasy?
-Let me take a moment to make you aware that this fantasy has become a reality in excel now.
-If you have excel 2013 or above installed in your system, it has an option called Recommended PivotTables.
+Let me take a moment to inform you that this fantasy has become a reality in Excel.
+If you have Excel 2013 or above installed in your system, it has an option called Recommended PivotTables.
 Let’s see how it works.

-Step 1 – Select any cell in your data and click insert >Recommended PivotTables (You can see this option besides the PivotTable tab).
+Step 1 – Select any cell in your data and click insert >Recommended PivotTables (You can see this option beside the PivotTable tab).

 Step 2 – Click > Recommended PivotTable.

-Step 3 – Excel will quickly analyze your data and come up with some of the recommended pivot table layouts.
+Step 3 – Excel will quickly analyze your data and develop some recommended pivot table layouts.

 The recommended pivot table option uses the actual data from your worksheet.
-Hence, there is a good chance that you’ll get a layout which you were looking for, or at least close to one of your interest.
+Hence, there is a good chance you’ll get the layout you were looking for or at least close to one of your interests.

 In the above example, we have seen the example of How we automatically create a table.
 Let us see another example in the Pivot Table.